-PSYC 612 RESEARCH METHODS IN CLINICAL AND HEALTH PSYCHOLOGY - 3 semester hours
+PSYC 612 RESEARCH METHODS IN CLINICAL AND HEALTH PSYCHOLOGY - 3 semester hours ethics in psychological research.
+Prepare individual research proposals for critical evaluation.
+Prerequisites: PSYC581 - Statistical Methods I; PSYC582 - Statistical Methods II

 Analysis of the role of research in clinical and health psychology and experimental design issues in psychotherapy research.
-Students are expected to be familiar with research methodology designs and ethics in psychological research.
-Prepare individual research proposals for critical evaluation.
+Students are expected to be familiar with research methodology designs and